quiknode-labs/tuktuk/README.md

 You will need a good Solana RPC that doesn't have heavy rate limits (for when there are a lot of tasks queued).
 You should also handle restarting the process if it crashes, as this can happen if your RPC disconnects the websocket without a proper handshake.

-## Usage
+## Usage for people that have tasks to run

 First, you'll want to install the tuktuk-cli.
-The cli is great for debugging and managing your task queue.
+The CLI is great for debugging and managing your task queue.

 ### Prerequisites